Cool Season Lawn Fall Maintenance

 - A slit seeder is a type of verticut machine that can prep the soil and drop seeds in the same pass.

-- A core aerator punches holes in the soil and deposits the soil cores on the surface of the ground.
+- A core aerator punches holes in the soil and deposits the soil cores on the ground's surface.

-Even though our grasses are probably looking a little rough right now we can take several steps this fall to ensure that they are in tip top shape for the coming growing season.
-If you aren’t already be sure to water your lawn at least a ½” every week or two to keep the crows of the grass alive
+Even though our grasses are probably looking rough right now, we can take several steps this fall to ensure they are in tip-top shape for the coming growing season.
+If you aren't already, be sure to water your lawn at least a ½" every week or two to keep the crows of the grass alive.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.